siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 ##### View Siddhi process logs

-Get the Siddhi process pods using the `kubectl get pods` command as follows.
+To view the Siddhi process logs, first get the Siddhi process pods using the `kubectl get pods` command as follows.

 ```
 $ kubectl get pods